 You want it to be clearly visible, enticing and button-shaped.
-Make your CTA button as easy to spot like a billboard in the desert.
+Make your CTA button as easy to spot as a billboard in the desert.

 Consider the color of it as well.
 Does it match the rest of your color scheme, yet still stand out?
 Psychologists agree that colors are a big part of marketing and should be used with consideration.
 Here are some examples:

 The other important aspect is the wording.
 You clearly want the CTA to be something more interesting than a plain “Submit”.
 Who would want to submit to anything?
-I wouldn’t.
+I know I wouldn’t!

-Why these landing pages rock: "They offer FREE lead magnets right away in a clear way.
+Why these landing pages rock: "They offer FREE lead magnets immediately in a clear way.
 You know exactly what you will receive when you share your email."

-In addition to writing a clear headline and CTA, you’ll want to quickly communicate the value you are offering to your reader.
-Are you giving them a free download or informing them of a newsletter that they will love?
+In addition to writing a clear headline and CTA, you’ll want to quickly communicate the value you’re offering to your reader.
+Are you giving them a free download or introducing a newsletter that they’ll love?

-Whatever you are asking for in exchange for their email, make it clear and worth their while.
+Whatever you’re offering in exchange for their email, make it clear and worth their while.

 Lead magnets are always a good strategy to convert visitors into leads.
 A lead magnet is a free item that you offer in exchange for their email address.
-For example, you could include a free PDF download like an ebook or guide.
+For example, you could include a free PDF download, like an ebook or guide, and deliver it using an automated lead magnet sequence.
 Be creative, but relevant.
 The lead magnet should always relate to your business and help your audience.

 The newsletter archive block in MailerLite lets you display your previous newsletters on your landing page.
-When you give people a taste of what they will receive, they will know exactly what they are getting themselves into when they subscribe.
+When you give people a taste of what they will receive, they’ll know exactly what they’re getting themselves into when they subscribe.

-This approach attracts long-term subscribers.
-Just like ordering a product online, you already viewed the product images and read the details.
-You are not surprised when you receive it.
+This approach attracts your target audience and encourages long-term subscribers.
+Just like ordering a product online, you’ve already had a look at the product images and details, so there are no surprises when you receive it.